Progress Singapore Party: 2019: Beginnings and first General Elections

-Lee Hsien Yang joined the PSP as a member on 24 June 2020, but did not contest in the forthcoming election, claiming that the PAP had "lost its way".
+Lee joined the PSP as a member on 24 June, but did not contest in the forthcoming election, claiming that the PAP had "lost its way".

-The Reform Party has accused the PSP for not living up to an agreement so that they could avoid a three-way fight with the PAP in Yio Chu Kang SMC.
+The Reform Party accused the PSP for not living up to an agreement so that they could avoid a three-way fight with the PAP in Yio Chu Kang SMC.
 However, the PSP responded that no such agreement existed.

-Final result

-On 10 July 2020, despite posing strong challenges in among the nine constituencies and fielding the largest slate of candidates this election with 24, none of the contested seats ended up victorious; however, the seat that the party came closest to winning was West Coast GRC where Tan lead the team, being defeated by the ruling People's Action Party team led by Communications and Information minister S Iswaran in a 51.69%-48.31% of the votes.
-Due to being the best result among non-elect candidates and 10 opposition politicians having successfully been elected (Workers' Party winning Aljunied GRC, Hougang SMC and Sengkang GRC), they were entitled two seats for the Non-constituency Member of Parliament to fulfil the 12-opposition minimum.
+On 10 July 2020, despite posing strong challenges in among the nine constituencies and fielding the largest slate of candidates this election with 24, none of the contested seats ended up victorious; however, the seat that the party came closest to winning was West Coast GRC where Tan lead the team, being defeated by the ruling People's Action Party team led by S. Iswaran in a 51.69%-48.31% of the votes.
+Due to being the best result among non-elect candidates and 10 opposition politicians having successfully been elected, they were entitled two seats, from the West Coast GRC team, for the Non-constituency Member of Parliament to fulfil the 12-opposition minimum (WP had won 10 seats).
 Their vote share was higher than the national average (38.76%), having garnered 40.86% of the votes based on the contested constituencies, and 10.18% based on the overall popular vote cast.
 Prior to the results, Tan earlier revealed that he will decline taking up the NCMP position calling it as a 'ploy', but allows decision to be made by the other team members.
 On 14 July, PSP revealed Hazel Poa and Leong Mun Wai as the two members who would be taking up the NCMP seats.